Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 \subsubsection{Effects of bow shock on bursts}

 We set the typical frequency for FRBs to be $\nu_{\rm burst} = 1~\rm GHz$, and that for MSBs and MGFs to be $\nu_{\rm burst} = 2.4 \times 10^{17} {\rm~Hz}$ corresponding to $1~{\rm keV}$.
-If the age of the magnetar is relatively older, due to the weaker magnetar wind, the bow shock will generate instead of the direct interaction with the companion surface.
+If the age of the magnetar is relatively old, due to the weaker magnetar wind, a bow shock will be generated instead of the direct interaction with the companion surface.
 We are interested in whether the bursts could be absorbed by the bow shock medium via the synchrotron self-absorption (SSA) process.
 The optical depth of SSA contributed by the relativistic electrons in the bow shock region is

-We find for FRBs, MSBs and MGFs, they all have $\tau_{\rm ssa} \gg 1$.
-However, we should notice that if the internal pressure of the bow shock is less than the pressure of the burst, the bursts would break through the bow shock and still directly heat the companion surface even if $\tau_{\rm ssa} \gg 1$.
-Based on the jump conditions for a small $\sigma$ assuming the upstream is highly relativistic \citep{Kennel_1984ApJ...283..710K}, the pressure of the bow shock region can be estimated to be
+We find that FRBs, MSBs, and MGFs all have $\tau_{\rm ssa} \gg 1$.
+However, we note that if the internal pressure of the bow shock is less than the pressure of the burst, the bursts will break through the bow shock and still directly heat the companion surface, even if $\tau_{\rm ssa} \gg 1$.
+Based on the jump conditions for small $\sigma,$ assuming the upstream is highly relativistic \citep{Kennel_1984ApJ...283..710K}, the pressure of the bow shock region can be estimated to be